 Details

 Whether to be notified if the tank liquid level drops below the port inlet elevation during the simulation.
-Set this parameter to a value of `Warning`if you want to be notified when this happens during a simulation.
+Set this parameter to `Warning`if you want to be notified when this happens during a simulation.
 Set the value to `Error`if you want the simulation to stop when this happens.

 Values